 Its dispute resolution and investment protection practice, created in 2009, is co-chaired by Eduardo Zuleta, increasingly one of the country’s most in-demand arbitrators on the international stage.
-He’s senior co-chair of the International Bar Association’s arbitration committee and was on the task force charged with revising the ICC rules.
-The Colombian government also turned to him recently to sit on the drafting committee for the country’s new arbitration law, which was approved in October 2012.
+He was the senior co-chair of the International Bar Association’s arbitration committee for two years and was on the task force charged with revising the ICC rules.
+The Colombian government also turned to him to sit on the drafting committee for the country’s new arbitration law, which was approved in October 2012.

-Zuleta was added to ICSID’s roster of arbitrators in 2011 and is currently sitting as chair or party-appointed arbitrator in cases against Greece, Mexico and Peru.
-He’s also sitting on four ad hoc annulment committees in cases involving Argentina, Paraguay and Ukraine.
+Zuleta was added to ICSID’s roster of arbitrators in 2011 and has sat as chair or party-appointed arbitrator in cases against Greece, Mexico and Peru and on ad hoc annulment committees in cases involving Argentina, Paraguay and Ukraine.